paulafortuna/IP-M_abusive_models_generalize/README.md

 # IP-M_abusive_models_generalize

-This repository aims at centralizing the code used to support the paper:
+This repository aims at putting together all the projects used to support the paper:

 In this work we test the generalization of models trained with abusive and harms related datasets.
-As this was a very complex set of experiments with different phases, this here we organize different repositories.
+As this was a very complex set of experiments with different phases, here we organize different repositories.
 (Next time I will try to do a more organized software engineer tidy approach :).

 ## Datasets